Rostrevor

 Rostrevor is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Rostrevor has a high level of cultural diversity, with 38.2% of its population born overseas and 37.1% speaking a language other than English at home.
-Christianity is the predominant religion in Rostrevor, accounting for 53.1% of the population.
-The category 'Other' comprises 2.3% of Rostrevor's population, slightly higher than the regional average of 2.8%.
+Rostrevor's cultural diversity is notable, with 38.2% of its population born overseas and 37.1% speaking a language other than English at home.
+Christianity is the predominant religion in Rostrevor, comprising 53.1% of the population.
+However, the most significant overrepresentation is seen in the 'Other' category, which constitutes 2.3% of Rostrevor's population compared to 1.8% across Greater Adelaide.

 Frequently Asked Questions - Diversity